Thanksgiving Salad with Cinnamon Cider Vinaigrette

 Description

 Every holiday table needs an over-the-top salad, and this recipe is my favorite for Thanksgiving.
-I’ve brought it to every Thanksgiving & Friendsgiving dinner I’ve attended since my early 20s & it always steals the show!
+I’ve brought it to every Thanksgiving and Friendsgiving dinner I’ve attended since my early 20s and it always steals the show!

-This Thanksgiving Salad is designed to balances the richness of a traditional Thanksgiving with fresh & festive fall flavor.
-It’s made with beautiful in-season ingredients, like roasted sweet potatoes, massaged kale, & jewel-toned pomegranate arils.
-Round it out with salty-sweet maple spiced nuts for crunch, wild rice for the best hearty texture, & a little goat cheese for creaminess, & it’s truly the ultimate Thanksgiving side dish.
+This Thanksgiving Salad is designed to balances the richness of a traditional Thanksgiving with fresh and festive fall flavor.
+It’s made with beautiful in-season ingredients, like roasted sweet potatoes, massaged kale, and jewel-toned pomegranate arils.
+Round it out with salty-sweet maple spiced nuts for crunch, wild rice for the best hearty texture, and a little goat cheese for creaminess, and it’s truly the ultimate Thanksgiving side dish.

-Like any over-the-top salad, there’s a bit of prep involved in getting all of the components ready, but you can prep most of them up to 5 days in advance & since it’s such a hearty salad it’s super make ahead friendly.
-Check the Recipe Notes, below, for meal prep tips & make ahead guidance! ♡ Happy Thanksgiving!
+Like any over-the-top salad, there’s a bit of prep involved in getting all of the components ready, but you can prep most of them up to 5 days in advance and since it’s such a hearty salad it’s super make ahead friendly.
+Check the Recipe Notes, below, for meal prep tips and make ahead guidance! ♡ Happy Thanksgiving!

 Ingredients